Malus angustifolia: Description

 M. angustifolia is a tree sometimes attaining a height of 10 meters (33 feet).
 The trunk can have a diameter up to 25 cm.
 The flowers are pink, with a pleasant scent.
-The fruits are up to 3 cm in diameter, and have an aromatic scent and a pear-like shape.
+The fruits are up to 3 cm in diameter, and have an aromatic scent and a pear-like shape; yellow-green in color, with some red when ripe.

 Taxonomy

 The following two varieties are known: